SlimNorris/IntroductoryProgramAltimetrik/studyMaterial/Git tags and commits.md

 Tagging
 Like most VCSs, Git has the ability to tag specific points in a repository’s history as being important.
 Typically, people use this functionality to mark release points (v1.0, v2.0 and so on).
-In this section, you’ll learn how to list existing tags, how to create and delete tags, and what the different types of tags are.

 Git commit
 The git commit command captures a snapshot of the project's currently staged changes.
 Committed snapshots can be thought